Constructions for Quantum Indistinguishability Obfuscation

 \subsection{Indistinguishability Obfuscation for Quantum Circuits}

-\begin{definition}{\rm (Quantum Indistinguishability Obfuscation $qi\mathcal{O}$}) Let $\mathcal{C}_Q$ be a polynomial-time family of reversible quantum circuits.
-For $n\in\mathbb{N}$, let $C_{q^n}$ be the circuits in $\mathcal{C}_Q$ of input length $n.$ A polynomial-time quantum algorithm for~$\mathcal{C}_Q$ is a \emph{quantum indistinguishability obfuscator} ($qi\mathcal{O}$) if the following conditions hold: \begin{enumerate} \item {\tt Functionality:} There exists a negligible function ${\tt negl}(n)$ such that for every $C_q\in C_{q^n}$
+\begin{definition} ({\em Quantum Indistinguishability Obfuscation for Perfectly Equivalent Quantum Circuits}): Let $\mathcal{C}_Q$ be a polynomial-time family of reversible quantum circuits.
+For $n\in\mathbb{N}$, let $C_{q^n}$ be the circuits in $\mathcal{C}_Q$ of input length $n.$ A polynomial-time quantum algorithm for~$\mathcal{C}_Q$ is a \emph{Computational/Statistical/Perfect } \emph{quantum indistinguishability obfuscator} ($qi\mathcal{O}$) if the following conditions hold: \begin{enumerate}